 To apply this filter, add the [TimeElapsed] attribute to the Index method of the Home Controller class as shown below:

-Run your application and you will see the message that will tell the number of milliseconds the action method takes to execute, as shown in the image below:
+Run your application to see the message that tells the number of milliseconds the action method takes to execute.
+See below image:

-There is only 1 method which runs before and after the action method has been executed in this IAsyncActionFilter interface.
+There is only 1 method which runs before and after the action method has been executed.

 The ActionExecutingContext object provides context data to the filter, and the ActionExectionDelegate object contains the action method (or the next filter) to be executed.

-Using the IAsyncActionFilter interface I can create the asynchronous version of the TimeElapsed filter as shown in the below code:
+Now using the IAsyncActionFilter interface we can re-create the asynchronous version of the TimeElapsed filter as shown in the below code:

-The Result Filters are executed before and after the result from the Action method is processed.
-They are executed after the Action Filters.
+The Result Filters are executed before and after the Action method is executed successfully.
+The action method is the one where the result filter is applied as an attribute.

 The definition of IResultFilter interface:

-The Result Filters have the same pattern like the Action Filters.
+Note: The Result Filters have the same defination like the Action Filters.

 The IResultFilter interface has 2 methods – OnResultExecuting & OnResultExecuted.
 The OnResultExecuting method is called just before the result from the action method is processed while the OnResultExecuted method is called just after the result from the action method is processed.

-The OnResultExecuting method has the parameter of type ResultExecutingContext with properties given in the below table:
+The OnResultExecuting method has parameter of type ResultExecutingContext whose properties are listed in the below table:

 Name | Description |